dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

    * ```shell
      ./gradlew runner:installDist --quiet && ./runner/build/install/runner/bin/runner standalone in-process-compute:sequential
      ```
-   * Alternatively, you can run the `example-consumer-app` program with one of the alternative modes.
+   * Alternatively, you can run the app with one of the alternative modes.
 Use the following command.
    * ```shell
-     ./gradlew example-consumer-app:installDist --quiet && ./example-consumer-app/build/install/example-consumer-app/bin/example-consumer-app standalone remote-compute:concurrent-across-keys-with-coroutines
+     ./gradlew runner:installDist --quiet && ./runner/build/install/runner/bin/runner standalone remote-compute:concurrent-across-keys-with-coroutines
      ```
    * There are other options as well.
 Explore the code.
 5. In a new terminal, build and run a test case that exercises the app: